 The clay mask must be used within 12 months of opening.

 The formula is creamy and the appearance a beige colour.
-It has a silky light consistency, much less dense than most clay counterparts, so applies really easily with plenty of slip.
+It has a silky light consistency, much less dense than most clay counterparts, so applies really easily with effortless glide.
 It feels more like a cream than a mask in application.
 However, it takes on typical clay characteristics once it begins to dry.

 The mask has added (natural) fragrance which is light and non offensive.
 It has a sweet, part floral/part medicinal smell.
 As I prefer fragrance free skincare, I’m not convinced it was a necessary inclusion since it can increase sensitivity to a product and serves no purpose other than to enhance the experience of using it, rather than to add any skin benefit.
-Generally speaking, fragrance doesn’t normally have a detrimental impact on my skin.
 Those with sensitivities would be wise to patch test first.

 After applying an even coat, I allow the mask time to dry.
 Depending on the thickness, this should start to happen fairly quickly, ready for removal in around 10 minutes.
 As it dries, it tightens and if the skin is stretched, the mask cracks.
 The tightening is never uncomfortable although increases with wear time.
 I like to remove my clay masks just before they are completely dry to avoid any over extraction of facial oils which may lead to dryness.